Bounds on cohomological support varieties: Notation and background

-with $\overline{a}_{pq}$ denoting the class of ${a}_{pq}$ in $k$; cf.~\cite[page 175]{Avramov/Halperin:1987}.
-This makes $\pi^{\ges 2}(R)$ into a graded Lie algebra over $k$.
-When $k$ has characteristic $2$ or $3$ there is more to the definition of a graded Lie algebra the bracket being an anti-symmetric bilinear form that satisfies the Jacobi identity, but these additional details do not affect the constructions of this paper; see \cite[Remark~10.1.2]{Avramov:2010} for discussion.
 We have only defined the homotopy Lie algebra in degrees $2$ and above.
-The full homotopy Lie algebra, including $\pi^1(R)$, can be defined along similar lines, cf.~\cite{Avramov:2010} or \cite{Briggs:2018}. \end{ch}
+The full homotopy Lie algebra, including $\pi^1(R)$, can be defined along similar lines, cf.~\cite{Avramov:2010} or \cite{Briggs:2018}.

+When $k$ has characteristic $2$ a graded Lie algebra should possess a squaring operation on odd degree elements, in addition to its bracket.
+Moreover in characteristic $2$ or $3$ care has to be taken to state the Jacobi identity in full.
+These technical points do not affect the constructions of this paper, and so we refer to \cite[Remark~10.1.2]{Avramov:2010} for details. \end{ch}

 \begin{ch} The homotopy Lie algebra in degree two admits a simple description.
-Keeping in mind that the Koszul complex $E=Q[X_1]$, see \cref{eq_koszul_semi_free}, is the first step in the construction of $Q[X]$, we a have canonical isomorphisms
+Keeping in mind that the Koszul complex $E=Q[X_1]$, see \cref{eq_koszul_semi_free}, is the first step in the construction of $Q[X]$, we a have canonical isomorphism

 \end{ch}

 \begin{ch} For any element $\alpha \in \pi^i(R)$ we consider the adjoint action

 We say that $\alpha$ is {\bf central} if $\ad(\alpha)=0$, and {\bf radical} if $\ad(\alpha)^p=0$ for some $p$.
 The radical of $\pi^*(R)$ is the set of all radical elements